grams777/updv/README.md

 Visit the official UPDV website: [https://www.updated.org](https://www.updated.org)

+## Copyright

+This is a Free Bible:

+Read, search, listen, download, copy, print, publish, or give it away.

+However, it is not to be modified.
+See copyright page at [https://www.updated.org](https://www.updated.org) for details.

 ## How to Contribute

 We welcome contributions from anyone interested in improving and enhancing the UPDV Updated Bible Version translation.
 If you would like to contribute, please ensure you familiarize yourself with the [guidelines](https://www.updated.org/) outlined on the official UPDV website in the Appendix.